dengchunyu/scPagwas_reproduce/Simulated_groundtruth_monocytecount_compare_analysis.md

+# Groudtruth data for real and simulated data

-# Construct the simulated data
+## Construct the simulated data

 The FACS-sorted bulk hematopoietic populations data come from：